Kim Putters: Social and Economic Council

-Kim Putters has been a Crown-appointed member of the Social and Economic Council (SER) since January 2017 for his role as director of the Netherlands Institute for Social Research (SCP).
-On 17 June 2022, the Council of Ministers (Netherlands) approved the appointment of Prof. Kim Putters (1973) as president of the Social and Economic Council of the Netherlands (SER).
+Putters has been a Crown-appointed member of the Social and Economic Council (SER) since January 2017 for his role as director of the Netherlands Institute for Social Research (SCP).
+On 17 June 2022, the Council of Ministers (Netherlands) approved the appointment of Putters as president of the Social and Economic Council of the Netherlands (SER).
 He succeeded Mariëtte Hamer, who had been appointed by the government of Prime Minister Mark Rutte as commissioner for combating inappropriate behavior and sexual violence, a new role in which she is tasked with coming up with a plan to tackle sexually inappropriate behavior and sexual violence.

+Putters was appointed informateur as part of the 2023–2024 Dutch cabinet formation on 14 February 2024.
+Selected by the Party for Freedom (PVV) – the winner of the November 2023 general election – Putters was tasked with investigating the most viable governing arrangement.
+New Social Contract (NSC) had left talks with the PVV, BBB, and VVD under the previous informateur, Ronald Plasterk, while declaring it would still be open to a minority or extraparliamentary cabinet.
+Putters eventually advised a coalition consisting of the same four parties with a concise coalition agreement and a cabinet comprised half of non-politicians.
+Geert Wilders agreed to forgo his wish to become prime minister.
+He later asked Putters to serve as prime minister, but he turned down the offer.

+Putters has been a member of the Scout movement from an early age.
+From 2008 to 2011 he was a board member of Scouting Nederland.
 Putters is also a member of the Advisory Board of the Dutch National Youth Council, member of the National Committee for 4 and 5 May (since 2019) and vice-president of the social welfare foundation Oranje Fonds (since October 2016).